BlomTbl/Victoria/documentation/README.md

 Computes concentrations and water properties by mixing PHREEQC solutions.
 Normally accessed via `Victoria` methods; also directly available on `victoria.quality`.

+Results of `pp.mix_solutions()` are cached in an LRU cache (default 512 entries, configurable via `Quality.mix_cache_size`).
+Repeated calls with the same mixture fractions — common in steady or slowly varying networks — return instantly without a PHREEQC computation.

 ---

 ### FIFO & Pipe